adfinis/virtesk/README.rst

 Instant switching of virtual rooms is possible.
 For example, one set of VMs can be used for normal teaching, and a dedicated set of secure VMs can be assigned for exams.

-The 1:1-mapping from thinclients to desktop VMs is controlled through a postgres database.
+The 1:1-mapping from thin clients to desktop VMs is controlled through a postgres database.

 Application and desktop maintenance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A master VM (the "Goldimage") is used for Application installation and desktop configuration.
+A master VM (the "gold image") is used for application installation and desktop configuration.
 This master VM can then be cloned as often as necessary.

 A set of tools (amoothei-virtroom-rollout and friends) helps to simplify and automate the necessary tasks.
-Scripting and automation features like automatic Windows Domain Join are available.
+Scripting and automation features like automatic Windows domain join are available.

 Nightly desktop reset
 ~~~~~~~~~~~~~~~~~~~~~

-For situations where clearly-defined centrally managed workplaces are desired, the nightly desktop reset feature comes handy:
+For situations where clearly-defined centrally managed workplaces are desired, the nightly desktop reset feature comes in handy:

 * A snapshot is created upon VM creation
 * Every night, the VMs is set back to snapshot state